Indeflate Tire System – Review

 I had a pretty good system down where I could inflate for about 2 minutes before I would start checking pressure.
 Then it was a game of inflate, check, inflate, check, too high, deflate, check… An involved process for a simple task.

-Using the ARB CKMA12 (single piston), I was able to inflate two tires from 18 to 40 psi in 7 minutes 15 seconds using my basic air setup.
+Using the ARB CKMA12 (single piston) and my basic air setup, I was able to inflate two tires from 18 to 40 psi in 7 minutes and 15 seconds.

-I knew compared to the Indeflate, any gained time would be due to less time spent at the tire monitoring pressure because the air compressor is the same for both set-ups.
+I knew that compared to the Indeflate, any gained time would be due to less time spent at the tire monitoring pressure because the air compressor is the same for both setups.

 The Indeflate requires a hose from the compressor to inflate, but comes with an air chuck featuring the same heavy-duty brass connector to connect to the Schrader valve at the bottom of the unit.

-When I tested the Indeflate it exceeded my expectations by inflating the same two tires in 6 minutes 50 seconds.
-That’s almost a half minute faster than the tire by tire method, but it’s not the whole story on time savings.
-In that almost 7 minutes, I was only monitoring the pressure passively by looking at the gauge when I would walk by.
+When I tested the Indeflate, it exceeded my expectations by inflating the same two tires in 6 minutes and 50 seconds.
+That’s almost a half-minute faster than the tire-by-tire method, but it’s not the whole story on time savings.
+In those nearly 7 minutes, I only monitored the pressure passively by looking at the gauge when I walked by.

-I would then spend that extra time looking over my 4Runner’s suspension and inspecting the tires for any damage I may have received on the trail.
-With the Indeflate, I had time to do other things while my compressor did its work.
-About 12 minutes worth of time when inflating all 4 tires.
+I would then spend that extra time checking my 4Runner’s suspension and inspecting the tires for any damage I may have received on the trail.
+With the Inflate, I had time to do other things while my compressor did its work—about 12 minutes worth of time when inflating all four tires.

-It’s a huge value when my schedule is typically behind due to me not wanting to leave camp and head home.
-Every minute counts, and the time saved by inflating more than one tire at the same time with the Indeflate was invaluable.
+It’s a huge value when my schedule is typically behind due to my not wanting to leave camp and head home.
+Every minute counts, and the time saved by inflating more than one tire simultaneously with the Indeflate was invaluable.

 One thing to note was that under pressure the Indeflate’s gauge registers about 2 psi higher than when it’s disconnected from the supply line.
 And if you over-inflate the tires, you can quickly slide the dump valve open to hone in your desired pressure.